fbzhong/gerrit-tools/README.md

 ## gerrit-cherry-pick

 This is a script that allows you to cherry-pick a particular patch from Gerrit, so that it can be reviewed easily.
-It comes with Gerrit, but is included here because Gerrit 2.1.1.1 does not yet contain support for the `--latest` option.
+It comes from Gerrit 2.2.1.

 ## gerrit-setup